LaifsV1/YUP/reference_manual.md

 ## Introduction ##
 The Proof Checker is a command-line tool made to validate simple program-correctness proofs of functional programs using inductive and equational reasoning.
 By necessity, the checker was also made to deal with propositional logic.

+The aim of the Proof Checker is to provide a simple proof assistant for the purpose of teaching.
+As such, it has the following design aspects:

+- Proofs are written in a language made to look more like informal mathematical pen-and-paper proofs that students might be used to.

+- The Proof Checker exchanges conciseness for readability.
+In production-level -proof assistants, interaction and automation encourages trial-and-error approaches, hindering learning of proof techniques.

+- Emphasis is given to equational reasoning; congruence and equality is automated whilst propositional reasoning is purposely made explicit.
+Production-level proof assistants commonly automate propositional fragments, which decreases readability and is not helpful for students.
+Instead, congruence is automated in equality as students would not be familiar with explicit congruence reasoning.

 The tool source is written in **OCaml**, using OCamllex and [Menhir](http://gallium.inria.fr/~fpottier/menhir/) for the parser, and was developed on a Windows machine.
 Proofs are validated through sequent calculus rules.
 Specifications for the rules can be seen in the [notes](notes.pdf).

 <a name="section2"></a>